fbrowther/Predicting-Credit-Risk-Using-Supervised-Machine-Learning-Models/README.md

 The archieved dataset had information on loan_size,	interest_rate,	borrower_income,	debt_to_income,	num_of_accounts,	derogatory_marks,	total_debt, loan_status.
 This a binary classification ML problem with loan_status either likely to be 0 (not approved) or 1 (approved).

 ## Aims and Objective -
-Employing Logistic Regression model and Random Forest Classifier, the loan_status of the appliaction will be predicted.
+The loan_status of the application will be predicted employing Logistic Regression and Random Forest Classifier.

-      (1) Performance of the models will be asessed with a preprocessing step included (for Logistic Regression model & Random Forest Classifier).
+      (1) Performance of the models will be asessed with or without a preprocessing step (Logistic Regression & Random Forest Classifier).

       (2) Main performance metrics of ML models such as Recall, Precision, Accuracy, and f1-score will be determined and compared.

       (3) Any fine tuning in the performace of the models will be performed with Feature Selection and Hyperparameter tuning step.